Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part5/GitHub-Docker-Runner-Azure-Part5.md

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022-GitHub-Docker-Runner-Azure-Part5/assets/gh01.png)

-**NOTE:** When you run the provided script above to deploy **Azure Container Apps** for the first time, when the container app is being provisioned, you will notice there will be a short lived runner that will appear on the GitHub repo.
-The reason for this is that the provisioning process will provision at least 1x instance momentarily and then scale down to **0** after about 5 minutes.

 If you have been following along this blog series you should know that when we want to provision a self hosted **GitHub runner** using the image we created, through docker or as an ACI, we had to pass in some environment variables such as: **GH_OWNER**, **GH_REPOSITORY** and **GH_TOKEN** to specify which repo the runners needs to be registered on.

 You'll notice that these variables are stored inside of the **Container App** configuration: